UF Health Cancer Center

 Moffitt Cancer Center in Tampa, Florida, has made a lasting commitment to the prevention and cure of cancer, working tirelessly in the areas of patient care, research and education to advance one step further in fighting this disease.

 As part of an elite group of National Cancer Institute (NCI) Comprehensive Cancer Centers, Moffitt focuses on the development of early stage translational research aimed at the rapid translation of scientific discoveries to benefit patient care.

 Since our first patient admission in October 1986, Moffitt physicians, scientists and staff members have worked together to establish a tradition of excellence offered in an atmosphere characterized by kindness, caring and hope.
 Our future growth in clinical care and research rests firmly on this tradition and makes possible the changes ahead.

-Moffitt Cancer Center is one of 41 NCI-designated comprehensive cancer centers in the country and the only one based in Florida.
-The designation is bestowed upon institutions that have significant peer-reviewed research funding; high-quality programs in basic, translational and population research; are dedicated to developing more effective approaches to cancer prevention, diagnosis and therapy; educate health care professionals and the public; and reach out to underserved populations.
+Moffitt is one of 53 NCI-designated comprehensive cancer centers in the country and the only one based in Florida.
+The designation is bestowed upon institutions that have significant peer-reviewed research funding; high-quality research programs spanning all key areas of research; are dedicated to developing more effective approaches to cancer prevention, diagnosis and therapy; train the next generation of health care professionals, cancer researchers, and the public; and reach out to underserved populations.

-Moffitt’s impact on cancer research spans basic science, prevention and clinical research with a focus on translating discoveries into better care.
+Moffitt’s impact on cancer research spans the basic, population, quantitative and data sciences, and clinical science with a focus on translating discoveries into better care.